Singular Matrix: Concepts, Formulas, and Example Problems

 The matrix can be applied in various cyan fields.
 For example in physics in the form of classical mechanics, optics, and quantum mechanics.
 Matrices are also used to study physical states, such as the motion of planets.
 In the field of computer graphics, matrices are applied to manipulate 3D models and project them onto a two-dimensional screen.

-See also difference between detergent and soap
+See also difference between steel and iron

 In the field of probability theory and statistics, matrices are used as an explanation of state probabilities.
 As in the pagerank algorithm in determining the order of disbursement pages on Google.
 The matrix calculus generalizes the classical analytic form of literal and exponential to higher dimensions.
 Matrices are also applied in economics to describe relational economic systems.